ibm-cloud-docs/EventStreams/eventstreams149.md

 ## Step 3.
 Create your Kafka Connect configuration
 {: #step3_create_config}

-1.You only have to set up this configuation once. {{site.data.keyword.messagehub}} stores it for future use.
+1. You only have to set up this configuration once. {{site.data.keyword.messagehub}} stores it for future use.

     From the kafka-connect project, edit the <code>connect-distributed.properties</code> file and replace &lt;BOOTSTRAP_SERVERS&gt; in one place and &lt;APIKEY&gt; in three places with your {{site.data.keyword.messagehub}} credentials.